Mentor-Friends/FreeschemaFrontendDocs/001-installation.md

 To do this just go to the folder inside Freeschema-Frontend and delete the .git folder present there.

 You can initialize your own repository after that.

+To change the origin, In environment.dev.ts change the https://theta.boomconcole.com to https://boomconsole.com .This will change your origin server.
+If you do not change it you will have to signup again (if you have your humanizing data / boomconsole login).